 Mini Sweet Peppers

-Sweet and crunchy, these beauties are perfect to eat raw but their hollow insides with tasty seeds make them perfect for stuffing!
+Sweet and crunchy, these beauties are perfect to eat raw and their hollow insides make them perfect for stuffing!

 A little surprise is always a good way to keep you on your toes, which is why Padrón peppers are SO awesome!
 1 out of 10 are going to have a nice kick, while the majority are mild.
 Blister with a little olive oil and a dash of salt and pepper for some pepper roulette.

 Shishitos are a variety derived from the Padron pepper, so you guessed it, another game of Russian Roulette!
 They have the occasional and unexpected pop of heat and are best served up charred and with a squeeze of lemon.